Mushroom Topped Pepper Steak for Two

 Does your Valentine love beef?
 Then this simple, elegant recipe for Mushroom Topped Pepper Steak for Two is the perfect entree for your Valentine’s Day celebration.

-Steak and chocolate is always a sure bet on Valentine’s Day, and this Filet Mignon for Two is a winner!
+Steak and chocolate are always a sure bet for date night or any celebration, and this Filet Mignon for Two is a winner!

 Why You Must Make: